GENI-NSF/geni-tools/src/sfa/README.txt

 below).
 There are a small number of modifications to the code.
 These modifications are documented in the "Modifications" section below.

-This code is based on revision a47009da40674dd0a91b37c75eaf605c2de76330 (Sept.
-21, 2010) of the master branch of the  PlanetLab Git repository (git.planet-lab.org/git/sfa.git).
+This code is based on revision 7c982c37858ad4500fc4c1b71896e2f6efe4a065 (Oct.
+8, 2010) of the master branch of the PlanetLab Git repository (git.planet-lab.org/git/sfa.git).